stanfordnmbl/opencap-api/README.md

 conda create -n opencap python=3.7 pip install -r requirements.txt
 ```
-Create the `.env` file with all env variables and credentials.
+Create the `.env` file with all env variables and credentials

 ## Running the server locally